This post may contain affiliate links. Please read our disclosure policy.

 Beer Battered Fish is crispy on the outside, hot and flaky on the inside, and so easy to make at home!
 Add a salad or a plate of fresh fries and call it dinner.

 We love ordering fish and chips when we go out to lunch, so I decided it was time to start making them at home!
 This beer battered fish recipe features your favorite white fish lightly breaded and then fried until light and crisp.
-Similar to my crispy buttermilk fried chicken, you’ll use a touch of baking powder in the breading – this secret ingredient is the key to the lightest, crispest fish.
-I know you will enjoy this recipe as much as we do.
+Similar to my crispy buttermilk fried chicken, you’ll use a touch of baking powder in the breading – this secret ingredient is the key to the lightest, crispest fish, just as in this beer battered chicken recipe.
+I know you will enjoy this meal as much as we do.

 Why I Love This Beer Battered Fish Recipe